minimusic/DataSubscription/README.md

 - Unknown - The Publisher has been created but has no knowledge of the data yet.
 It has not yet made an attempt to load the data.
 - Loading - A request has been made for new data, but the new data has not yet been loaded.
 The Loading state may include previous but possibly stale data.
-- Loaded - The publisher has successfully loaded new data, OR there is cached data available.
-Loaded will always include the data (If it is paged data, it could be an incomplete or "mixed" data state, but ready to be presented).
+- Loaded - The publisher has successfully loaded new data (OR could be used for available cached data).
+Loaded will always include the data (If it is paged data, it could be an incomplete or "mixed" data state, but it is ready to be presented).
 - Error - An attempt to load the data could not be completed.
 Error data is included in the state.

 This state should always be consumed by each subscriber with an exhaustive switch statement to ensure that all cases are being considered/handled.
 Ideally, each published data state is mapped to a matching ViewState.

 ## USAGE

-Currently all publisher types are created and managed by a Manager object, though these could likely be merged into a single object in most cases.
+Currently all `Publisher` types are created and managed by `Manager` objects, though these could likely be merged into a single object in most cases.
 The manager is the publicly exposed API for subscribing and requesting data refresh, and also responsible for calling endpoints/services and defining the type of data published.
-For now I am only going to describe how to use the final "Publisher" (Type number 3 above).
-First we'll instantiate a Publisher in our manager object, and then we'll subscribe to it from the UI and handle a publication of data.
+For now I am only going to describe how to use the final "Publisher" (type 3 above).
+First we'll instantiate a Publisher in our manager object, and then we'll subscribe to it from the UI and handle a data publication.

 ### Create a Publisher